Evolutionary Retrofitting: Related work

 \subsection{Tools for black-box optimization}

-Black-box optimization refers to optimization methods which only need, from the objective function $f$, the value of $f\left(x\right)$ when providing $x$.
+Black-box optimization (BBO) refers to optimization methods that only need, from the loss function $f$ (aka the objective function in the optimization world), the value of $f\left(x\right)$ for any given $x$.
 In particular, no gradient is used, and no knowledge of the internal structure of $f$ is necessary.
-Evolutionary Algorithms~\cite{EibenSmithBook2015} and Iterated Local Search~\cite{StutzleILS2018} are examples of black-box optimization tools.
+Many approaches have been proposed in the literature, from Mathematical Programming (deterministic methods that offer guarantees but sometimes poorly scale up (unless the problem to solve has some good mathematical properties) to Metaheuristics~(\ie{} stochastic approaches that often experimentally outperform Mathematical Programming methods but hardly find the exact solution), and many intermediate algorithms.
+Among the most popular metaheuristics are Evolutionary Algorithms~\cite{Schwefel81,goldberg:gabook89,HEC97,EibenSmithBook2015}, and Iterated Local Search~\cite{StutzleILS2018}, including Simulated Annealing~\cite{sa1983}, Tabu Search~\cite{Glover:TabuSearch97}, Differential Evolution~(DE)~\cite{de}, and Particle Swarm Optimization~(PSO)~\cite{pso}.

-\Cref{bbo} outlines the functioning of all algorithms used in this study, within a parallel computing context, utilizing the the well-known {\it ask-and-tell} interface: the algorithm $o$ is defined by its methods $initialize$, $tell$ (informs $o$ of the value of $f(x)$), $ask$ (returns next value $x$ to evaluate), and $recommend$ (returns its best guess for the optimum).
+\Cref{bbo} in \cref{askandtell} outlines the functioning of the optimization algorithms used in this study, within a parallel computing context, using the well-known {\it ask-and-tell} interface: the algorithm $o$ is defined by its methods $initialize$, $tell$ (informs $o$ of the value of $f(x)$), $ask$ (returns next value $x$ to evaluate), and $recommend$ (returns its best guess for the optimum).
+There are many libraries for black-box optimization.
+AfterLearnER uses Nevergrad~\cite{nevergrad} that implements, among others, Evolutionary Algorithms~\cite{EibenSmithBook2015}, Mathematical Programming~\cite{cobyla,powell}, and handcrafted combinations~\cite{iclrbb}.